jensbambauer/seriale/site/content/festival.md

     data:
       headline: About
       paragraphs:
-        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for digital series.
+        - text: "&quot;die Seriale&quot; is the oldest festival in Germany for independent and digital series.
 The festival is dedicated to audience, creators, students and all series fans.
-The Official Selection with over 50 series and pilots from 18 countries is presented in the movie theatre, open air and on demand.
+The Official Selection with over 50 series and pilots from 16 countries is presented in the movie theatre, open air and on demand.
 The supporting program offers a conference with lectures and panel discussions."
   # - partial: thumb-grid
-  #   headline: official selection 2021 - series
+  #   headline: official selection 2024 - series
   #   data:
   #     list: series
   # - partial: thumb-grid
-  #   headline: official selection 2021 - pilots
+  #   headline: official selection 2024 - pilots
   #   data:
   #     list: pilots
   # - partial: text-and-image